DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ## Two ways the MCP server can respond

-The assistant chooses between two workflows depending on what's being asked. *Search* returns the matching To Do List reference pages so the assistant can compose the answer; *Inference* reads those pages itself and returns the finished answer.
-Both run on a Retrieval-Augmented Generation (RAG) index built from the documentation, reached through the Model Context Protocol (MCP).

-For example, when you ask *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*, the assistant sends the prompt via the MCP endpoint. *Search* matches it against the working-with-server documentation, retrieves the relevant reference pages, and returns them as context; the assistant then produces code that matches the API's current state instead of an old training snapshot. *Inference* suits a narrower question with one correct answer, such as confirming which event fires first in the chain, and returns that answer directly instead of the source pages.
+Ask the DHTMLX MCP server anything about To Do List, and the request runs through a Retrieval-Augmented Generation (RAG) pipeline over the Model Context Protocol (MCP).
+One of two workflows picks it up from there: *Search* hands back matching reference pages for the assistant to write from, while *Inference* reads those same pages and answers directly.
+Here's that process for the prompt *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*:

+1. The assistant passes the query through MCP.
+2. The server pinpoints the working-with-server documentation it belongs to.
+3. Generating this handler calls for code, so the request goes to *Search* (a narrower question, like which event fires first in the chain, would go to *Inference* instead).
+4. *Search* fetches the matching pages from a vector index built on the current To Do List documentation.
+5. Those pages land back with the assistant as context.
+6. The assistant assembles the event bus chaining code from that context rather than guessing at it.

+That keeps To Do List integrations built against the API as it stands, not a remembered version of it.

 ## Setting up the MCP connection